 1. Prodromal Phase

-You awaken with nausea, and you spend all day worrying that you’ll throw up.
-Your stomach hurts or cramps.
-You keep eating normally, and you rarely vomit.
-But you feel like something will happen soon.
+Someone in the prodromal phase will awaken with nausea, and spend all day worrying that they’ll throw up.
+Their stomach hurts or cramps.
+They keep eating normally and rarely vomit.
+But they feel like something will happen soon or that something is off.
+[3]

-During this stage, which can last for months or years, you increase your marijuana use because you feel sick.
-You think the drug will help you feel better, but in reality, you’re making your CHS much worse.
+During this stage, which can last for months or years, people tend to increase marijuana use because they feel sick.
+They think the drug will help them feel better, but in reality, they’re making their CHS much worse.
+[3]

 2. Hyperemetic Phase

-You endure overwhelming, intense bouts of nausea.
-You throw up or retch up to five times per hour, and nothing in your home medicine cabinet seems to make things better.
-You can find relief by spending time in a very hot shower, but the vomiting starts again as soon as you step out.
+During the hyperemetic phase, a person experiences overwhelming, intense bouts of nausea.
+They may vomit up to five times per hour, and nothing in their home medicine cabinet seems to make things better.
+They can find relief by spending time in a very hot shower, but the vomiting starts again as soon as they step out.
+[3]

-You lose weight during this stage.
+It’s common for people to lose weight during the hyperemetic phase.
 Nausea suppresses your appetite, and anything you do eat comes right back up again.
 It is virtually impossible to get anything done during this phase because you feel so sick.

 3. Recovery Phase